colbyfayock/demo-travel-workshop-starter/README.md

 ## Getting Started

-* Create a new project by running the following in your terminal:
+* Create a new project

+To create our new project, we can either manually clone this repository or run the following command to automatically clone the repository and install all of the dependencies for you.

 ```
 npx create-next-app@latest my-travel-ai -e https://github.com/colbyfayock/demo-travel-workshop-starter
 ```

+> Note: If you're manually cloning the project, be sure to run `npm install` after navigating to the project!

-* Configure your Cloudinary account credentials in a `.env.local` file:
+* Configure your Cloudinary account

+In order to use Cloudinary, we need to configure our account credentials as environment variables, so the project knows where to find them.

+You can rename `.env.example` to `.env.local` or create a new `.env.local` file and add the following:

 ```
 NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME="<Your Cloud Name>"